-Unlike the new vaccine (Shingrix), the "living" old vaccine (Zostavax) should not be given by impaired immune system because one can then get herpes zoster symptoms even by the weakened vaccine virus.
+Unlike the new vaccine (Shingrix), the "live", old vaccine (Zostavax) should not be given in weakened immune systems because one can then get herpes zoster symptoms even from the weakened vaccine virus.

-- In practice, patients must get the crazy Zostavax vaccine before treatment start with powerful immunosuppressive drugs that JAK inhibitors og Biological drugs against rheumatic disease, but also Prednisone and other immunosuppressive drugs
+- In practice, patients must receive the old Zostavax vaccine before treatment start with powerful immunosuppressive drugs that JAK inhibitors og Biological drugs against rheumatic disease, but also Prednisone and other immunosuppressive drugs

 - Centers for Disease Control and Prevention (CDC) in the U.S.